August 26, 2017

 About Corpus Christi Medical Center

 Committed to the care and improvement of human life, Corpus Christi Medical Center has been a growing part of South Texas for the past 50 years.
 What began as a 26-bed facility in the early 60s has grown into a multi-campus health care system offering a full range of medical services, outstanding clinical care and superior technology.
 From caring for fragile newborns to complex cardiovascular patients, Corpus Christi Medical Center ensures the community receives the highest quality medical care available.
 The campuses of Corpus Christi Medical Center are Doctors Regional, Bay Area, The Heart Hospital, Northwest Regional, Bayview Behavioral Hospital, Northshore Emergency Center, and Radiation Oncology at Corpus Christi Cancer Center.
-For more information about Corpus Christi Medical Center, visit www.ccmedicalcenter.com.
+More information is available at Corpus Christi Medical Center.

 About HCA Healthcare Gulf Coast Division